Olexify/AnimatedCatgirls/README.md

 | **Works in browser, broken on GitHub** | GitHub proxy is picky with some SVGs; try Markdown embed `![Counter](URL)` or simplify output |
 | **Count won't increase** | use `strict` mode, cooldown=0; the issue is caching |

 ---

+## 🧠 Philosophy

+Static counters are fine.

+But if anime catgirls are going to announce your visitor count,
+they might as well **wiggle their tails**. 🐾

+---

+> "I-it's not like I made an entire self-hosted counter just to flex or anything..." ✨

+---

 <h2 align="center">✨ Digit Gallery</h2>